todicn/ListFilePP2/README.md

 The library throws appropriate exceptions for various error conditions:

 - `ArgumentNullException`: When file path is null or empty
-- `ArgumentException`: When line count is less than 1 or file size exceeds limits
+- `ArgumentException`: When line count is less than 1
 - `FileNotFoundException`: When the specified file doesn't exist

 ## Thread Safety